EPERLab/osemosys-cr-v2/docs/source/Model structure.rst

    :align:   center
    :width:   600 px
    **Figure 6.** Technologies per demand in sheet Mode_Broad of file 4.
-   Technology and demand names can be codified (see Section 2.2); to find equivalencies open the sheets named "_to_Code".
+   Technology and demand names can be codified (see :ref:`interconecting technologies section <interconecting-technologies>` to find equivalencies open the sheets named "_to_Code").

 .. _figure7:
     .. figure:: images/figure7.png
    :align:   center
    :width:   600 px
    **Figure 7.** Fuels per technology in sheet Mode_per_TecFuel of file 4.
-   Fuel and technology names can be codified (see Section 2.2); to find equivalencies open the sheets named "_to_Code".
+   Fuel and technology names can be codified (see :ref:`interconecting technologies section <interconecting-technologies>`) to find equivalencies open the sheets named "_to_Code".
 - A-I_Classifier_Modes_Supply.xlsx (file 5): specifies the supply chain of final energy per carrier.
 It has two sheets:
   i) PrimaryEnergy defines what technologies produce the initial fuels of the